Your prepper pantry? Filled to the brim.

 Never underestimate the power of good sunscreen.

-If you’re too reckless when you’re walking under the sweltering heat, you’ll not only look like an overripe tomato— you’ll feel like one, too.
-Avoid that mistake and add a bottle of sunscreen to your bag.
+If you’re too reckless when you’re walking under the sweltering heat, you’ll not only look like an overripe tomato—you’ll feel like one, too.
+Add a bottle of sunscreen to your get home bag to avoid sunburn.

 You’ll never go wrong with keeping a few $5, $10, or $20 bills on hand just in case your credit card or the ATM stops working.